AkshJain99/assessment-clarivate/README.md

     npm run start (use this command only)
     ```

-   The frontend will be accessible at `http://localhost:4200`.
+   The frontend will be accessible at `http://localhost:4200`(if it will not run in normal chrome browser please use incognito mode as there might be an issue with cors header from backend which can restrict any API calls)

 ### 5. Configure mySQL

 1. Ensure mySQL is installed and running.

-2. Create a database named `My-account` using Dbeaver:
+2. Create a database named `My-account` using Dbeaver software or any other of your choice:

 3. Verify and configure mySQL settings in the `shared_orm_library` if needed.